-The Idaho Human Rights Act prohibits discrimination in employment on the basis of national origin (ID Code Sec.
+The Idaho Human Rights Act prohibits discrimination in employment based on national origin (ID Code Sec.
 67-5901 et seq.).
 “National origin” includes the national origin of an individual's ancestor.
 The law applies to all public employers and to private employers with five or more employees.
+It also applies to contractors that provide goods or services to the state.
 Under the Act, it is an unlawful for an employer to:

-• Discriminate on the basis of national origin in hiring, discharge, or other terms and conditions of employment.
+• Discriminate based on national origin in hiring, discharge, or other terms and conditions of employment.

 • Reduce the wages of any employee in order to comply with the requirements of the Act.